Septem151/gifsync/CONTRIBUTING.md

 4. Open the file `run.py` and change the method call in `set_environment()` to be `develop_mode(port)`

 5. Run `docker-compose up -d` (omit the "-d" flag if you wish to keep the server attached to the terminal)
+    * To view the site, open a browser and go to localhost:PORT (PORT defaults to 5000 if not set in `.env`)

 ## Local Build
 ### Prerequisites (Local)